Skip to content ↓

 • Issuing fixed-penalty notices, where necessary

-The Strategic Lead for Attendance is responsible for leading attendance across the school including:
+The senior attendance champion is the strategic lead for attendance and is responsible for leading attendance across the school including:

-• Offering a clear vision for attendance improvement
+• Setting a clear vision for improving and maintaining good attendance

 • Evaluating and monitoring expectations and processes

-• Building relationships with parents/carers to discuss and tackle attendance issues
+• Building productive relationships with parents to discuss and tackle attendance issues

-• Creating intervention reintegration plans in partnership with pupils and their parents/carers
+• Creating intervention or reintegration plans in partnership with pupils and parents/carers

 • Delivering targeted intervention and support to pupils and families